miklevin/MikeLev.in/_posts/2023-05-03-timeline-of-bing-and-bard-features.md

 ## Clippy, Tay & Shameless Risk Taking

-AI-like features in Microsoft products is nothing new.
+AI-like features in Microsoft products are nothing new.
 Some may remember `Clippy`, the paperclip Office Assistant from last century who was retired after a few years for being annoying.
 A decade later, Microsoft launched the experimental teen girl `Tay` chatbot on Twitter in 2016 that only lasted a day